Project-MONAI/monai-deploy-app-sdk/examples/apps/deply_app_on_aarch64_interim.md

 Note: The base image to be used already has torch 1.7 and numpy 19.5 pre-installed.

 ### Crete the Custom Dockerfile
-Create the `Dockerfile` in the application folder with content shown below,
+Create the `Dockerfile` in the application folder with the content shown below,

 ```bash
 ARG CONTAINER_REGISTRY=nvcr.io/nvidia/clara-agx